Pizza Hut selling snake pizza in Hong Kong - KESQ

 Some diners in Hong Kong and around southern China have long enjoyed snake stew, especially during the colder months.

-According to a saying in the local Cantonese dialect, the best time to eat snake is “when the autumn wind begins to blow” – when they’ve fattened up to prepare for hiberation.
+According to a saying in the local Cantonese dialect, the best time to eat snake is “when the autumn wind begins to blow” – when they’ve fattened up to prepare for hibernation.

 Many believe that snake meat has medicinal properties, improving skin conditions and warming up the body.